Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 Descendants of François-Philogène PUJOL (?-?)

-François-Philogène, son of Étienne Pujol and Marie-Lablanche Danican or Daniquen of St.-Domingue, today's Haiti, came to Louisiana by November 1798, when he married Adélaïde, daughter of Acadian Pierre Babin, at Baton Rouge.
+François-Philogène, son of Étienne Pujol and Marie-Lablanche Danican or Daniquen of French St.-Domingue, today's Haiti, came to Louisiana by November 1798, when he married Adélaïde, daughter of Acadians Pierre Babin and Madeleine Richard, at Baton Rouge.
 A few years later, they were living downriver at St.-Jacques on the Lower Acadian Coast.
 François and his family returned to the Baton Rouge area by the early 1810s and settled near St. Gabriel in Iberville Parish.
 Their daughters married into the Begas, Bigout, O'Brien, and Richard families.
-Only two of his many sons seems to have created a family of his own.
+Only two of his many sons, one of them married to an Acadian, created families of his own.
 They settled near St. Gabriel.

 1

-Oldest son Jean-Baptiste-François-Philogène, called François, born at St.-Jacques in May 1800, died near St. Gabriel, Iberville Parish, in January 1852.
-He was 52 years old and probably did not marry.
+Oldest son Jean-Baptiste-François-Philogène, called François, born at St.-Jacques in May 1800, died near St. Gabriel, Iberville Parish, in January 1852, age 52, and probably did not marry.

 2

 Pierre-Terence, called Terence, born at St.-Jacques in August 1802, died "at the home of his Brother-in-law, Trasimond Richard," near St. Gabriel, Iberville Parish, in December 1844.
-Terence was 42 years old when he died and probably did not marry.
+Terence was age 42 when he died and probably did not marry.

 3